Maia-Everett/lintian.eu/_posts/2024-03-24-warcraft-retrospective-22.md

 Eventually, Arthas and his men come across...

-{% figure [caption:"&ldquo;I have this mental image of them stumbling upon a fully built mine with carts and piles of gold and just assuming it's abandoned."] %}
+{% figure [caption:"I have this mental image of them stumbling upon a fully built mine with carts and piles of gold and just assuming it's abandoned."] %}
 ![The Shores of Northrend](/assets/wr/20240323190121_1.jpg)
 {% endfigure %}